-Among the world’s belief systems, Norse and Greek mythologies may rank as the two with the most fascinating and legendary figures.
-The Norse people worshipped deities like the omnipotent all-father Odin and the god of thunder Thor.
-The Greek pantheon includes the almighty Zeus along with the goddess of love, Aphrodite.
+The Norse people worshipped deities like the omnipotent all-father Odin and the god of thunder, Thor.
+The Greek pantheon includes the almighty Zeus and the goddess of love, Aphrodite.

-Norse gods and Greek gods are similar in their diversity, with various facets of life falling under the auspices of individual gods.
 In one significant aspect, however, there is a big difference between them; whereas Greek gods are immortal, their Norse counterparts are fated to perish at Ragnarok.

-Both the Norse and Greek gods’ purpose is to maintain order in their respective universes, suppressing chaos and doling out punishment for acts of evil.
 While there are similarities between these deities, the people over whom they ruled lived in different times and under vastly different circumstances.
-These disparities are perhaps best reflected in the attributes, and even flaws, of the gods they worshiped.

 Norse Mythology is full of fascinating figures.
 See 25 Norse Gods to Know to learn more.